schuttejoe/RenderEqHugoSource/content/post/DisneyBsdf.md

 Sheen
 ---

 The sheen lobe is probably the simplest of all of the terms so we'll start here.
-It is a standalone lobe that is added to the others based on a $\textit{sheen}$ parameter with its color varying between white and the base color depending on the $\textit{sheenTint}$ parameter.
+It is a standalone lobe that is added to the others based on a $\textit{sheen}$ parameter with its color varying between white and the a tinted color depending on the $\textit{sheenTint}$ parameter.
 It's purpose is to model light at grazing angles on a surface so it will mostly be used for retro-reflection seen in cloth or on rougher surfaces to add back in energy lost due to a geometry term that only models single-scattering.
 I wouldn't be surprised to see this term be replaced with something like [Multiple-Scattering Microfacet BSDFs with the Smith Model](https://eheitzresearch.wordpress.com/240-2/) or [A Multi-Faceted Exploration (Part 2)](http://blog.selfshadow.com/2018/06/04/multi-faceted-part-2/) in Disney's future iterations though that would necessitate an alternate solution for retro-reflection where their diffuse term is insufficient.

 While I don't recall seeing it mentioned anywhere in the notes, in the [Disney BRDF Explorer](https://github.com/wdas/brdf) they extract the hue and saturation from the base color and use that for the sheen lobe's tint color rather than using the base color directly.
-This is done by calculating the luminance using approximate, linear-space CIE luminance weights and then normalizing the luminance:
+This is done by calculating the luminance using approximate, linear-space CIE luminance weights and then normalizing:
 ~~~
 static float3 CalculateTint(float3 baseColor)
 {